MattInglisWhalen/MattInglisWhalen.github.io/_pages/about.md

   - /about.html
 ---

 I am a newly minted physics PhD looking to transfer my skills to the Data Science industry.
 I'm passionate about estimating uncertainties in a model's output, and I love good visualizations that compare raw data to a model's predictions.

-For hiring teams, please visit my portfolio section to view and interact with my completed projects.
+For hiring teams, please visit my portfolio section to view and interact with my completed projects, or visit my blog too see what problems I've been thinking about.

 ### News: